GeekAlexis/FastMOT/README.md

   - KLT optical flow tracking
   - Camera motion compensation

 CNN models are expensive to run, which makes Deep SORT unscalable.
 Therefore, the tracker only runs detector/feature extractor every N frames to achieve faster processing.
 Optical flow is then used to fill in the gaps.
 I swapped the feature extractor in Deep SORT to a better ReID model, OSNet.
-The tracker is able to re-identify previously lost persons and keep the same track IDs.
+I also added a feature to re-identify previously lost targets and keep the same track IDs.
+I trained YOLOv4 on CrowdHuman while SSD's are pretrained COCO models from TensorFlow.

 Both detector and feature extractor use the TensorRT backend and perform asynchronous inference.
-In addition, most algorithms, including kalman filter, optical flow, and track association, are optimized using Numba.
-I trained YOLOv4 on CrowdHuman while SSD's are pretrained COCO models from TensorFlow.
+In addition, most algorithms, including Kalman filter, optical flow, and data association, are optimized using Numba.

 ## Performance
 | Sequence | Density | MOTA (SSD) | MOTA (YOLOv4) | MOTA (public) | FPS |